SomeWeekendReading/someweekendreading.github.io/_posts/2025-07-16-vaccine-writing-hard.md

 commentsClosed: true
 ---

 [Mild Content Warning: this is a long, dark, angry post.
-But it's grounded in unfortunate facts of a dark, angry time.
+But it's grounded in the unfortunate facts of a dark, angry time.
 "Long" is just my own fault.]
 Periodically, [somebody asks me]({{ site.baseurl }}/tags/#SomebodyAskedMe) about current news in vaccines.
 I find it really hard now to write about that subject, for reasons that should